nix-community/trustix/README.md

 Second, the NixOS Hydra _hardware_, on which the binaries are built, may also be compromised and not considered trustworthy by more security conscious users.

+For some more background see the original [project announcement](https://www.tweag.io/blog/2020-12-16-trustix-announcement/).

 ## Trustix design

 `Trustix` aims to solve this problem via distributed trust & trust agility.